-Mindfulness meditation is used to be more aware of what is happening internally and externally with our body and thoughts.
-It can help curing mental conditions like depression and anxiety.
+Mindfulness meditation is used to be more aware of what is happening internally and externally with our bodies and thoughts.
+It can help to cure mental conditions like depression and anxiety.
 It has proven therapeutic applications as it is employed to learn how to better manage stress and emotions.

-Meditators usually begin with 10 to 15 minutes of daily practice to observe its benefits and progressively getting into the habit of managing their thoughts.
-The practice can start seated with the back straight, cross-legged, in a comfortable position and eyes closed.
+Meditators usually begin with 10 to 15 minutes of daily practice to observe its benefits or progressively getting in the habit of managing their thoughts.
+The practice can start seated with the back straight, cross-legged, in a comfortable position, and eyes closed.

 The focus should be on breathing at first, making sure to breathe deeply with the abdomen.
-The objective is to concentrate on breathing and not let ones thoughts wander.
-Keep the attention on breathing while observing where the mind wants to go with acceptance and no judgement.
+The objective is to concentrate on breathing and not let one's thoughts wander.
+Keep the attention on breathing while observing where the mind wants to go with acceptance and no judgment.
 Eventually being aware of breathing and thoughts will lead to awareness of emotions and actions.

-Mindfulness meditation for sleep and anxiety relief was also proven effective to control attention and regulate emotions.
+Mindfulness meditation for sleep and anxiety relief is also proven effective in controlling attention and regulating emotions.
 It contributes to emotional and behavioral changes to lead a life of authenticity, self-acceptance with a sense of compassion and responsibility.

-How regular meditation practice can have benefits for weight loss.
+Bonus: How regular meditation practice can have benefits for weight loss

 The benefits of meditation for sleep and anxiety relief are multiple.
-Being a regular meditator allows to reduce stress and combat anxiety by doing targeted exercises for the body and the mind.
+Being a regular meditator allows reducing stress and combat anxiety by doing targeted exercise for the body and the mind.
 Stress and anxiety are known to lead to weight gain, partly because the body is trying to ease a painful state with primary needs.

 The awareness of thoughts and emotions you acquire when meditating is also a major benefit when trying to lose weight.
-It helps being more conscious of your body needs and what you eat.
+It helps to be more conscious of your body's needs and what you eat.
 Using coconut oil as well can help eat less.

 Getting better deep sleep is easier after meditating, being more relaxed with a clear mind.
-This allows the body to rest completely, feeling less fatigued, having more energy and inclined to exercise more in the morning.
+This allows the body to rest completely, feeling less fatigue, having more energy, and inclined to exercise more in the morning.
 Early morning yoga is a good place to start.

-Main point: A regular meditation practice helps reduce stress, anxiety, raise awareness of the body and the mind and get better deep sleep.
+Main point: A regular meditation practice helps reduce stress, anxiety, raise awareness of the body and the mind, get better deep sleep.
 This plays an important part in healthy living habits for weight loss.